Shrutisinha28/nhs-gp-dna-analysis/README.md

 **Key Findings:**
 - 940M+ appointments analysed across 30 months (Jul 2023 – Dec 2025)
-- Demand grew 11.4% — from 28.6M to 31.8M appointments per month
+- Demand grew 11.4%, from 28.6M to 31.8M appointments per month
-- Average DNA rate of 4.5% — stable but generating 1.43M missed appointments monthly
+- Average DNA rate of 4.5%, stable but generating 1.43M missed appointments monthly
 - PCN DNA rate (7.91%) is nearly double the GP rate (4.4%)
 - Appointments booked 22+ days in advance averaged 10.6% of all bookings

+**Findings & Insights:**
+- Demand is growing faster than the registered patient base (11.4% vs 2.2%), the system is under increasing pressure independent of population growth
+- F2F appointments declining (68.2% → 61.8%) while video/online grew 472.5%,
+  a structural shift in how care is delivered
+- Same-day appointments now account for 45.8% of all bookings, suggesting increasing urgency-driven demand
+- High-risk wait (22+ days) grew from 8.9% to 9.7%,
+  a small but growing pool of appointments vulnerable to no-show
+- PCN DNA rate is consistently and structurally higher than GP, not a temporary anomaly but a systemic difference requiring targeted intervention

 **Charts produced:**
 - Monthly appointment volume with trend line